YussFlores/YussFlores/README.md

 - 👋 Hi, I’m @YussFlores
 - 👀 I’m interested in deep space and astronomy.
-- 🌱 I’m currently learning python for myself.
+- 🌱 I’m currently learning arduino for myself.
 - 📫 How to reach me send an email, I will check it.

 <!---